cwees/AIResearch/README.md

 Author: Chris He
 Supervisor: Dr. Samer Al-Khateeb

-This repository is a set of tools intended for useage for research of social media network and analytics as it relates to AI topics from the site formerly known as Twitter.
+This repository is a set of tools intended for useage for research of social media network and analytics of AI topics from the site formerly known as Twitter.

 ### Usage
-Download CSV files, move them all into the input directory and run main.py
+Move all the .csv files to be analyzed into the input directory and run main.py.
+There is no need to remove the first row of data

 All the resulting user x user, user x hashtag, and user x url files will be outputted to a new directory called output

-If it does not work, you may need to check the csv and compare the location of data fields and adjust accordingly
+If it does not run, you may need to check the csv and compare the location of data fields and adjust accordingly